 When people get drunk or high and cause accidents, they are usually arrested and punished for their negligence.

-The Law Office of John W. Redmann, L.L.C., in Gretna, Louisiana, has more than two decades of experience representing clients in New Orleans and throughout Louisiana who have been injured or lost family members in accidents caused by intoxicated drivers.
+The New Orleans DUI accident lawyers at the Law Office of John W. Redmann, L.L.C. have more than two decades of experience representing clients who have been injured or lost family members in accidents caused by intoxicated drivers.

 Our New Orleans car accident attorneys help motor vehicle accident victims and their families get justice and compensation following drunk- or drugged-driving crashes involving cars, trucks, commercial semis, boats, ATVs, motorcycles, heavy equipment and other vehicles.
 We also hold third parties accountable when they sell or supply alcohol or drugs to people who later cause injuries.
 Such parties may include bars, taverns, restaurants, party hosts, pharmacists, physicians or others who illegally provide substances that play a role in an accident.